 Our Arts curriculum encompasses all 4 disciplines.
 Visual Arts are available to all students Year 7 – 13.
-Core Music is taught to all Year 7 – 9 students with all students having the opportunity to learn a musical instrument via the Instrumental Music programme.
-Dance and Drama is taught to all Year 7 – 10 students with emphasis being placed on performance.
+Core Music is also available to all Year 7 – 13 students with all students having the opportunity to learn a musical instrument via the Instrumental Music programme.
+All courses and resources are available for students and families to access remotely at the official Music department website at eohsmusic.weebly.com.
 Throughout the year, there are opportunities for students to attend professional visiting performances.

 Other activities throughout the school week contribute to the life of the school and include: